Lochaber alloy wheels plant dropped in favour of new £94m recycled aluminium facility

 The company behind stalled plans for an alloy wheel manufacturing facility in Lochaber has formally shelved the project in favour of a new £94 million plan to recycle aluminium on the proposed site.

 Industrial group GFG Alliance gained planning permission in January 2018 for the near-£130 million expansion of its existing aluminium smelter in Fort William.
-The Keppie-designed project was ready to start last year was put on hold due to uncertainty surrounding Brexit and the UK car industry.
+The Keppie-designed project was ready to start last year but was put on hold due to uncertainty surrounding Brexit and the UK car industry.

 Now Alvance Aluminium, which is part of GFG Alliance, has announced a £94m investment package to transform the site into a new recycling and casting facility that will take aluminium production at its Fort William plant from just over 40,000 tonne per annum (ktpa) to 80ktpa.